 In celebration of Felipe's birthday this month I moved his interview over to the new blog.
-Keep an eye out for the Portuguese translation soon! -Nicole
+Read the interview in his native language here! -Nicole

 Originally Posted 08/15/2013